 - If you expect to have skin-to-skin contact with another person, first wash the application area well with soap and water.

-Your healthcare provider will test your blood before you start and while you are taking Testosterone Gel 1%.
+Your healthcare provider will test your blood before you start and while you use Testosterone Gel.

-It is not known if Testosterone Gel 1% is safe or effective to treat men who have low testosterone due to aging.
+It is not known if Testim is safe or effective to treat men who have low testosterone due to aging.

-It is not known if Testosterone Gel 1% is safe or effective in children younger than 18 years old.
-Improper use of Testosterone Gel 1% may affect bone growth in children.
+It is not known if Testosterone Gel is safe or effective in children younger than 18 years old.
+Improper use of testosterone in children may affect bone growth.

-Testosterone Gel 1% is a controlled substance (CIII) because it contains testosterone that can be a target for people who abuse prescription medicines.
-Keep your Testosterone Gel 1% in a safe place to protect it.
-Never give your Testosterone Gel 1% to anyone else, even if they have the same symptoms you have.
-Selling or giving away this medicine may harm others and is against the law.
+Testosterone Gel is a controlled substance (CIII) because it contains testosterone that can be a target for people who abuse prescription medicines.
+Keep your Testosterone Gel in a safe place to protect it.
+Never give your Testosterone Gel to anyone else, even if they have the same symptoms you have.
+Selling or giving away this medicine may harm others and it is against the law.